Updated: Aug 21

-Before doing any body work, I ask my clients, ‘Is there anywhere in your body that you have any areas that you would like me to work on?’
+Before doing any body work, I ask my clients, ‘Is there anywhere in your body you would like me to work on?’

-Whilst this is an important question, my next question tells me so much more, ‘Is there anything going on for you right now you would like to share with me before we begin?’
+Whilst this is an important question, my next question tells me so much more, ‘Is there anything going on for you right now you would like to share with me?’

 The answer is both.

-We hold our worries in our minds and they manifest in our bodies, in this example maybe you get a tight tummy, need to frequent the loo more often, or start to breathe a little faster, feel a little warmer.
+We hold our worries in our minds, and they can manifest in our bodies, in this example maybe you get a tight tummy, need to frequent the loo more often, or start to breathe a little faster, feel a little warmer.

 Our bodies physically respond to our emotions, this is a fact.

-Guiding you in meditation, this mind body connection is further explored, and I love that moment when someone gets the connection and feels it for themselves.
-And while I’m not a magician, magical things happen when you realise this, you gain back control of your mind and body, that is when the powerful work begins!
+Guiding you in meditation, or Eft in a Wellbeing session, this mind body connection is further explored.
+I love the moment when someone gets the connection and feels it for themselves.
+Somebody may get a physical sensation, while we are bringing attention to an emotion they are feeling and when the emotion is processed, the sensation disperses.
+While I’m not a magician, magical things happen when you realise this connection, you gain back control of your mind and body, that is when the powerful work begins!

 Our bodies talk to us and communicate what they are feeling.
-We can hear what they need if we listen.
-Stop what you're doing, pause, breathe and listen...
+We can hear what they need if we just pause and listen.